Information About African American Facelift Procedures

 A good candidate for this procedure will be male and female African Americans who are showing the signs of aging.
 They should be in good physical and mental health and have realistic expectations for their surgical results.
 For medical conditions, when compared to other ethnicities, African Americans have roughly a 40% higher risk of heart disease and a 60% higher risk for diabetes so pre-operative testing should identify these problems as they can affect healing after surgery.

-African American Facelift Before and After Patient 6: This middle aged African American woman wanted to address the loose hanging skin under her neck, and she wanted fuller cheeks with a sleek, feminine jawline.
+African American Facelift Before and After Patient 8: This middle-aged African American woman wanted to address the loose hanging skin under her neck, and she wanted fuller cheeks with a sleek, feminine jawline.
 Dr. Jacono performed a deep plane minimal incision facelift procedure to address her concerns.
 She can see in her after photos that her cheeks look naturally lifted and fuller, her jawline looks fantastic, and the excess neck skin and wrinkles have been corrected.

-African American Facelift Before and After Patient 9: This female African American patient was unhappy with her double chin, fatty jowls, and drooping cheeks.
+African American Facelift Before and After Patient 11: This female African American patient was unhappy with her double chin, fatty jowls, and drooping cheeks.
 She underwent a facelift procedure with New York Facial Plastic Surgeon Dr. Andrew Jacono to correct these signs of aging.
-Her facelift after photos show a streamlined neck and jawline with her cheeks slightly lifted to give her more volume.
+Her facelift after photos shows a streamlined neck and jawline with her cheeks slightly lifted to give her more volume.

 Scheduling a consultation with Dr. Jacono is a good way to determine if you are a candidate or not.
 To schedule your facelift consultation simply complete our online form or call our office at 516-773-4646 today.